Logics-Parsing-Omni Technical Report: Evaluation

 \end{itemize}

 \textit{Result Analysis.} As shown in Table~\ref{tab:course_parsing_results}, the overall score is aggregated from Perception and Cognition dimensions.
 The exact calculation rules are detailed in Appendix~\ref{sec:appendix_text_rich_videos}.
-The results demonstrate that our proposed Logics-Parsing-Omni achieves the highest Overall score of 66.78\%, substantially outperforming Qwen3-Omni-30B-A3B and surpassing the proprietary Gemini-3-Pro.
-Notably, Logics-Parsing-Omni dominates in both fine-grained multimodal perception (54.52\%) and overall cognition (79.03\%).
+The results demonstrate that our proposed Logics-Parsing-Omni achieves the highest Overall score of 69.12\%, substantially outperforming Qwen3-Omni-30B-A3B and surpassing the proprietary Gemini-3-Pro.
+Notably, Logics-Parsing-Omni achieves the highest average cognition score, substantially outperforming Gemini-3-Pro, while remaining competitive in fine-grained perception tasks.
 This highlights our model's distinct advantage in precise temporal localization and bottom-level signal recognition within highly dynamic audio-visual streams.
 Table~\ref{tab:course_in_depth_caption_results} reports results on the Cognition (In-Depth Str.
 Cap.) dimension, where the Overall score is the absolute accuracy over all QAs.
-Gemini-3-Pro is slightly better on long videos, while Logics-Parsing-Omni is competitive overall and performs better on short videos.
+Gemini-3-Pro is slightly better on overall score and long videos, while Logics-Parsing-Omni performs better on short videos.
 Overall, our model demonstrates robust dense knowledge extraction and long-form structured captioning, narrowing the gap between open-source models and commercial systems in educational scenarios.

 To further illustrate these capabilities qualitatively, we present two showcase examples.
 Figure~\ref{fig:course_video_parsing_showcase} visualizes a course parsing scenario, demonstrating the model's ability to precisely localize temporal OCR segments and accurately recognize dense audio and visual-textual elements.
 Additionally, Figure~\ref{fig:course_video_indepth_caption_showcase} highlights its proficiency in in-depth cognition, where Logics-Parsing-Omni successfully generates highly structured, contextually rich long-form captions that encapsulate complex educational concepts.